nevenjovanovic/greek-complexity/README.md

 13. Syntactic roles of participles: [roles-participles.md](/info/roles-participles.md)
 14. Sentences with substantivated participles: [subst-participles.md](/info/subst-participles.md)
 15. Sentences where article is head: [article-head.md](/info/article-head.md)
+16. Sentences with verbs taking PNOM in which the verbs are PRED but have no PNOM: [pnom-no-pnom.md](/info/pnom-no-pnom.md)

 # AGDT data format

+For syntactic roles, see the description by Giuseppe G. A. Celano, [Guidelines for the Ancient Greek Dependency Treebank 2.0](https://github.com/PerseusDL/treebank_data/blob/master/AGDT2/guidelines/Greek_guidelines.md).

 ```
      Data Format